gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    1. Local instance of ULP asks for terminating the DTLS/SCTP Association.

-   2. Local DTLS/SCTP acknowledge the request, from this time on no new data from local instance of ULP will be accepted.
+   2. Local DTLS/SCTP acknowledges the request, from this time on no new data from local instance of ULP will be accepted.
 In case a DTLS connection handshake is ongoing this needs to be aborted conclusively at this step to ensure that the necessary DTLS message